RV Inverter Sizing for Microwave: 100Ah Battery Runtime

 First, Let's Verify Your Power Requirements

-Your current setup has a critical issue that needs addressing before we calculate runtime.
+The real cause of RV microwave power failures usually isn't your inverter size—it's the hidden battery voltage drop that kills performance before you even reach capacity limits.
 A 900W microwave typically draws 1200-1400 watts from the inverter due to inefficiencies, but verify actual consumption for your specific unit.
 Your 1000W inverter is undersized and will likely shut down on overload or struggle to start the microwave.

 I'd recommend upgrading your 1000W inverter to at least a 1500W unit, preferably 2000W, to handle the microwave's startup surge and sustained operation safely.